darinbl-pritchard45/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In software development, strive to write clear, concise code that's easy to understand and maintain.
 It not only minimizes bugs but also enhances collaboration, scalability, and long-term project success.
 Always remember, complex code might seem impressive, but it often breeds unnecessary complexity and potential failure points."

 In practical terms, this could mean using well-named variables and functions, adhering to SOLID principles, avoiding premature optimization, and embracing modular design.
 The goal is to create robust and efficient solutions without sacrificing clarity and readability for the sake of perceived cleverness or complexity.

+# 2024-02-21
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, strive to write clean, maintainable code that solves the problem at hand with minimal complexity.
+Always remember that what you build today may need to be understood and modified tomorrow by someone else—or even your future self.
+So, embrace clarity, practice modular design, and avoid unnecessary abstractions."